Cal/OSHA has adopted emergency rules to ensure all California

 workers receive more protection from the potentially devastating

 impacts of COVID-19.
-These standards will benefit educators and
+These standards create mandatory and

-workers who are unable to work because they were exposed to
+are unable to work because they were exposed to COVID-19 at the

-- The original Emergency Temporary Standard took effect
+- The Emergency Temporary Standard took effect November

 June 17, 2021 — Revisions to the Emergency Temporary

 Following the June 17 vote by the Occupational Safety

 and Health Standards Board to adopt

 the revised COVID-19 Prevention Emergency Temporary